A large-scale, real-life experiment

 remote sites in the western United States.

-Coyle, Fowler, and Ashmore (2003) have
+Coyle, Fowler, and Ashmore (2003) reported

-modeling, the authors reported that the lower concentrations
+simulation modeling, the authors reported that the lower concentrations

 may reflect the impact of global increases in background concentrations,